 We are committed to maintaining the rights, dignity, and well-being of our pediatric and adult patients.
-Adult patients or, when appropriate, the patient’s representative, as allowed by state law, and parents/guardians of minors will receive information on Rights and Responsibilities on admission to the hospital.
-This information is available to all patients in our outpatient practices.
+Adult patients or, when appropriate, the patient’s representative, as allowed by state law, and parents/guardians of minors will receive information on Rights and Responsibilities on admission to the health center.

-We do not discriminate against any individual regardless of race, color, religious creed, gender, gender identity or expression, genetic information, sexual orientation, age, disability, veteran or active military status, marital status, national origin, ethnicity, citizenship, or immigration status.
+We do not discriminate against any individual regardless of race, color, religious creed (or lack thereof), gender, gender identity or expression, genetic information, sexual orientation, age, disability, veteran or active military status, marital status, national origin, ethnicity, citizenship, immigration status, or employment status.

 - To be treated in a caring, safe, and compassionate way.

 - To receive timely, complete, and accurate information.

 - To know the name and specialty of those providing care.

 - To say yes or no to treatment as allowed by law.

 - To ask questions about what is happening and why.

 - To have things explained in their preferred language.